davisjam/davisjam.github.io/auto-publications.md

  Kalu, Okorafor, Singla, Torres-Arias, and **Davis**.
  arXiv 2025.
  <a href="https://arxiv.org/pdf/2503.00271"><i class="fas fa-file-pdf"></i></a>
-3. *Detecting Active and Stealthy Typosquatting Threats in Package Registries*.
+3. *ConfuGuard: Using Metadata to Detect Active and Stealthy Package Confusion Attacks Accurately and at Scale*.
  Jiang, Cakar, Lysenko, and **Davis**.
  arXiv 2025.
  <a href="https://arxiv.org/pdf/2502.20528"><i class="fas fa-file-pdf"></i></a>